+- PROGRAM TOTAL21

-- m Major course requires minimum grade of C. - \ 10 Observation Hours included in ECE101.
+- m Major course requires minimum grade of C.

+- 10 Observation Hours included in ECE101.

-ESL and Bilingual Level 3
+ESL and Bilingual Level 3 Certificate of Achievement

 This certificate provides students with the knowledge, skills and experience necessary to implement key strategies to help support multicultural and multilingual students in ways that value bilingualism and biliteracy.
 Gateways credentials are awarded and recognized by the Illinois Department of Human Services Bureau of Child Care and Development.
 Gateways credentials are symbols of professional achievement.